 Why Hackers Target Law Firms

 Cyber breaches increasingly plague legal offices of all sizes for various reasons.
-However, law firms remain targets due to the amount, type, and organization of information stored in law firms’ systems and the amount of money that moves through them for litigation and transactions.
+However, law firms remain targets due to the amount, type, and organization of information stored in attorneys’ systems and how much money goes through them for litigation and transactions.

-In addition, the number of lawyers working remotely is increasing, and threat actors are constantly updating and improving their attacks.
+In addition, the number of lawyers working remotely increased, and threat actors are constantly updating and improving their attacks.
 Though threats continue to evolve, the most successful exploits are not new, just refined.

 A report by Law360 Pulse revealed a spike in breaches of firms under 50 lawyers in 2021.
 From 33 breaches in 2020 to 68 breaches in 2021, an increase of more than 100%, and 106 out of 116 breaches occurred due to hacking, phishing, or malware.